 DevOps Grows and Docker Spreads Like Wildfire, Especially in Enterprise

-The adoption rate of DevOps has gone considerably up from 66 percent to 74 percent with the adoption in enterprises reaching 81 percent.
-The overall adoption of Docker has doubled from 13 percent during the last year to 27 percent in 2016 and 35 percent of the enterprises plan to use Docker in future.
+The adoption rate of DevOps has gone considerably up from 66% to 74% with the adoption in enterprises reaching 81%.
+The overall adoption of Docker has doubled from 13% during the last year to 27% in 2016 and 35% of the enterprises plan to use Docker in the future.

 AWS Continues to Lead in Public Cloud Adoption But Azure (Iaas and PaaS) Also Gains Ground

-A total of 57 percent of the participants nodded in agreement for using AWS.
-The adoption of AWS in enterprises has grown to 56 percent from 50 percent whereas the adoption by SMBs saw a decline from 61 percent to 58 percent.
+A total of 57% of the participants nodded in agreement for using AWS.
+The adoption of AWS in enterprises has grown to 56% from 50%whereas the adoption by SMBs saw a decline from 61% to 58%.

-Azure Infrastructure-as-a-Service has registered a marginal growth from 12 percent to 17 percent and similarly, Azure Platform-as-a-Service has grown from 9 percent to 13 percent.
+Azure Infrastructure-as-a-Service has registered a marginal growth from 12% to 17% and similarly, Azure Platform-as-a-Service has grown from 9% to 13%.

 Private Cloud Adoption Grows Across All Providers

-VMware vSphere are still going strong and continue to lead with 44 percent of year-on-year growth when it comes to usage of private cloud.
-Besides these, OpenStack and VMware vCloud Suite have also shown a remarkable growth with a 19 percent rate of adoption for each.
+VMware vSphere is still going strong and continue to lead with 44% of year-on-year growth when it comes to usage of private cloud.
+Besides these, OpenStack and VMware vCloud Suite have also shown a remarkable growth with a 19% rate of adoption for each.